leonardlab/PlantDX_GAMES/README.md

 # PlantDX_GAMES
 This repository contains supporting code for the Plant-DX modeling work.
+This work utilizes the [Dray, et al. GAMES conceptual workflow](https://pubs.acs.org/doi/10.1021/acssynbio.1c00528), and is currently using the [GAMES v1.0.1 framework](https://github.com/leonardlab/GAMES).
 See details below regarding how to setup the code and conduct a test run to produce plots of the modeling objectives for the base case Plant-Dx model, and fit/ comparison to a dataset from the COVID-Dx system. <br />

 ## PLANNED UPDATES <br />
 this codebase is under construction to: